Linda Belans, Ed.D.

-Punishment is often reactive and driven by policy at best, and anger at worst.
-Punishment is more often designed to control, and it lacks imagination.
-If we practice it enough, it can diminish our own sense of empathy and sense of self.
+Punishment is often reactive, driven by policy at best, and anger at worst.
+Often designed to control, if we practice punishment enough, it can diminish our own sense of empathy and sense of self.
 Think about how you feel after punishing a student.

-We make policies and rules to follow instead of learning to see the person in front of us.
-Behavioral rules and policies can make the adults in charge lazy.
-Consequences require imagination.
-Imagination is what Judge Avelina Jacob called on when she ordered students to spend the year reading and writing selected books, instead of incarceration.
-These young perpetrators of violence and vandalism will read books about the history of oppression, the causes and impact of prejudice and hatred, and paths for healing.
-And they will write about it.
+Instead of learning to see the person in front of us, we rely on rules.
+Consequences require imagination, which is what Judge Avelina Jacob called on when she ordered violent juveniles to spend the year reading and writing selected books, instead of incarceration.
+These young people will read and write about the history of oppression, the causes and impact of prejudice and hatred, and paths for healing.

-Judge Jacob chose this consequence rather than punishment -- sentencing them to doing time.
-Empty, dangerous time that would deepen their bigotry and deadly impulses.
-She is trying to tap into their suppressed empathy, rather than deepen their hatred of The Other.
-First, Judge Jacob had to access her own empathy.
-She understood that these juveniles lacked the education and experience to understand their own unexamined, internalized hatred.
+Judge Jacob chose this consequence rather than punishment -- sentencing them to do time -- empty, dangerous time that would deepen their bigotry and criminal impulses.
+Her intention is to tap into their suppressed empathy, rather than deepen their hatred of The Other.
+To do this, first, Judge Jacob had to access her own empathy.
+She understood that they lacked the education and experience to understand their own unexamined, internalized hatred.
 It's the first step in a long process for them that we hope includes ongoing conversations and relationship-building, and interventions with their schools and families.